 - Dogs must be maintained in good condition.
 All water and food must be ingested voluntarily. - Dogs may not be brought into shelters except for race veterinarians' medical examination or treatment.
-Dogs must be returned outside as soon as such examination or treatment is completed unless the dog is dropped from the race. - There will be no cruel or inhumane treatment of dogs.
-Cruel or inhumane treatment involves any action or inaction, which causes preventable pain or suffering to a dog.
+Dogs must be returned outside as soon as such examination or treatment is completed unless the dog is returned from the race. - There will be no cruel or inhumane treatment of dogs.
+Cruel or inhumane treatment involves any action or inaction, which causes preventable pain or suffering to adog.

-• If a dropped dog is in critical condition or a life threatening condition, the musher may be held up to eight (8) hours for investigation.
+• If a returned dog is in critical condition or a life threatening condition, the musher maybe held up to eight (8) hours for investigation.